barn-advisor/testgame/README.md

 globals.py - where all the dictionaries and global varaibles are initialized

-# h.txt
+h.txt - the most important file in the project, removing it will break the entire code

 ## requirements

-At least a terminal
+* a terminal
+* common sense

-python 3.x
+* python 3.x

 ## running
 on linux: